Charlie Palmer (chef): Awards

 In 2011, Palmer was inducted into the Gaming Hall of Fame.

 Palmer's support of his alma mater earned him a seat on The Culinary Institute of America's board of trustees where he served as chairman of the board from 2013 to 2016.
-The school presented him with an honorary doctorate in April 2018.
+The school presented him with an honorary doctorate in April 2018 and an honoree of its Walk of Fame in 2025.

-Nine of Palmer’s restaurants have been granted the Award of Excellence by Wine Spectator from 2001-2022.
+Nine of Palmer’s restaurants have been granted the Award of Excellence by Wine Spectator from 2001-2025.